spockframework/spock/docs/new_and_noteworthy.rst

     1 | 2 || 3
     3 | 1 || 4

-Groovy 1.8/2.0 support
+Groovy 1.8/2.0 Support
 ----------------------

 Spock 0.6 ships in three variants for Groovy 1.7, 1.8, and 2.0.
 Make sure to pick the right version - for example, for Groovy 1.8 you need to use spock-core-0.6-groovy-1.8 (likewise for all other modules).
 The Groovy 2.0 variant is based on Groovy 2.0-beta-3-SNAPSHOT and only available from http://m2repo.spockframework.org.
 The Groovy 1.7 and 1.8 variants are also available from Maven Central.
 The next version of Spock will no longer support Groovy 1.7.

-Grails 2.0 support
+Grails 2.0 Support
 ------------------

 Spock's Grails plugin was split off into a separate project and now lives at http://github.spockframework.org/spock-grails.
 The plugin supports both Grails 1.3 and 2.0.

 The Spock Grails plugin supports all of the new Grails 2.0 test mixins, effectively deprecating the existing unit testing classes (e.g. UnitSpec).
 For integration testing, IntegrationSpec must still be used.

-IntelliJ IDEA integration
+IntelliJ IDEA Integration
 -------------------------

 The folks from `JetBrains <http://www.jetbrains.com>`_ have added a few handy features around data tables.
 Data tables will now be layed out automatically when reformatting code.
 Data variables are no longer shown as "unknown" and have their types inferred from the values in the table (!).

-GitHub repository
+GitHub Repository
 -----------------

 All source code has moved to http://github.spockframework.org/.
 The `Grails Spock plugin <http://github.spockframework.org/spock-grails>`_, `Spock Example <http://github.spockframework.org/spock-example>`_ project, and `Spock Web Console <http://github.spockframework.org/spockwebconsole>`_ now have their own GitHub projects.
 Also available are slides and code for various Spock presentations (like `this one <http://github.spockframework.org/smarter-testing-with-spock>`_).

-Gradle build
+Gradle Build
 ------------

 Spock is now exclusively built with Gradle.
 Building Spock yourself is as easy as cloning the `GitHub repo <http://github.spockframework.org/spock>`_ and executing ``gradlew build``.
 No build tool installation is required; the only prerequisite for building Spock is a JDK installation (1.5 or higher).

-Fixed issues
+Fixed Issues
 ------------

 See the `issue tracker <http://issues.spockframework.org/list?can=1&q=label%3AMilestone-0.6>`_ for a list of fixed issues.